 Why Are Carpenter Ants in My Tree?

 Like termites, carpenter ants are a pest that is closely associated with wood.
-Unlike termites, this species of ant does not eat wood but actually tunnels through the wood to establish its nests.
+Unlike termites, this species of ant does not eat wood but tunnels through the wood to establish its nests.

-Satellite nests are secondary nests that workers will scout for a good place to expand once a parent nest fills to capacity.
+The parent nest or the main nest, houses the queen and workers who forage for food sources to feed the queen and the colony.
+Satellite nests are secondary nests scouted by worker ants to expand the colony once a parent nest fills to capacity.
 These nests can be hundreds of feet apart, or even just several feet away.

 Once a decomposing or moist wood structure like a tree is found, the worker ants will excavate tunnels into the wood to build their nests.
 Therefore, if you find carpenter ants in a tree, the tree is likely decomposing or has sections that are rotting.